PramodKumarYadav/drona/README.md

 Other tools
  - As the need arises.

-Files that matters:
- - Readme files
-	- to explain what your framework does and how.
-It helps new joines onboard and can define rules of the game for teams.
- - editor-config file
-	- so that when you start colloborating with others you use the same styling rules, so that git hub only show application changes and changes and not styling changes as changes which will happen if you use different editor configuation (say in IntelliJ)
- - gitignore file
-	- because you dont want to version control everything.
-There are things that you want to avoid from version control such as say local test run results, compiled files etc all.
- - Docker files (compose and dockerfiles)
-	- so that your framework can run from any machine anywhere, without any issues.
- - pom file
-	- to have a automated build system for your framework.
- - app-config files.
-	- to have configurabilty in your test framework to make it run the same in multiple test environments (local, cloud, develop, master).

 ### Framework Requirements:

 This is a list of all items that we need to consider in order to create a new test automation framework.

 1. Application under test: Select an application that we are going to test on. (https://www.saucedemo.com/)